vrockai/pipeline-test/docs/content.md

 ---

-## Type VI secretion systems of pathogenic and commensal bacteria mediate niche occupancy in the gut
+## Type VI secretion systems of pathogenic and commensal bacteria mediate niche occupancy in the gut.
+ 29.04.2022, _A Serapio-Palacios, SE Woodward, SL Vogt, W Deng, A Creus-Cuadros, KE Huus, M Cirstea, M Gerrie, W Barcik, H Yu, BB Finlay_

+_Animals, Bacteria, Escherichia coli, Gastrointestinal Tract, Humans, Mice, Symbiosis, Type VI Secretion Systems_ The type VI secretion system (T6SS) is a contractile nanomachine widely distributed among pathogenic and commensal Gram-negative bacteria.
+The T6SS is used for inter-bacterial competition to directly kill competing species; however, its importance during bacterial infection in vivo remains poorly understood.
+We report that the murine pathogen Citrobacter rodentium, used as a model for human pathogenic Escherichia coli, harbors two functional T6SSs.
+C. rodentium employs its T6SS-1 to colonize the murine gastrointestinal tract by targeting commensal Enterobacteriaceae.
+We identify VgrG1 as a C. rodentium T6SS antibacterial effector, which exhibits toxicity in E. coli.
+Conversely, commensal prey species E. coli Mt1B1 employs two T6SSs of its own to counter C. rodentium colonization.
+Collectively, these data demonstrate that the T6SS is a potent weapon during bacterial competition and is used by both invading pathogens and resident microbiota to fight for a niche in the hostile gut environment.

 [Source](https://doi.org/10.1016/j.celrep.2022.110731)

+10.1016/j.celrep.2022.110731

 ---

-## Utilization of glycosaminoglycans by the human gut microbiota: participating bacteria and their enzymatic machineries
+## Utilization of glycosaminoglycans by the human gut microbiota: participating bacteria and their enzymatic machineries.
+ 28.04.2022, _PS Rawat, AS Seyed Hameed, X Meng, W Liu_

+Glycosaminoglycans (GAGs) are consistently present in the human colon in free forms and as part of proteoglycans.
+Their utilization is critical for the colonization and proliferation of gut bacteria and also the health of hosts.
+Hence, it is essential to determine the GAG-degrading members of the gut bacteria and their enzymatic machinery for GAG depolymerization.
+In this review, we have summarized the reported GAG utilizers from Bacteroides and presented their polysaccharide utilization loci (PUL) and related enzymatic machineries for the degradation of chondroitin and heparin/heparan sulfate.
+Although similar comprehensive knowledge of GAG degradation is not available for other gut phyla, we have specified recently isolated GAG degraders from gut Firmicutes and Proteobacteria, and analyzed their genomes for the presence of putative GAG PULs.
+Deciphering the precise GAG utilization mechanism for various phyla will augment our understanding of their effects on human health.

 [Source](https://doi.org/10.1080/19490976.2022.2068367)

+10.1080/19490976.2022.2068367

 ---